- Logging - Wikipedia

 Logging, process of harvesting trees, sawing them into appropriate lengths (bucking), and transporting them (skidding) to a sawmill The different phases of this process vary with local conditions and technology Learn more about logging, including its history

-- Best of Logging 2018 Compilation - YouTube
+- 10 Types of Logging - Indeed

 - Logging - ScienceDaily

-Logging is the process in which trees are felled (cut down) usually as part of a timber harvest Timber is harvested to supply raw material for the wood products industry including logs for
+Logging is the process in which trees are felled (cut down) usually as part of a timber harvest

 |